 I drink lost of water, put lotion on after washing any part of my body, and use sunblock.
 Also, make sure to sleep a lot to prevent breakout.
 For my face, I never put makeup on and use a cleanser/ pore cleanser about twice a day.
-I also use a blemish stick from Burt’s Bees for pimples.posted about 2 years ago
+I also use a blemish stick from Burt’s Bees for pimples.posted almost 3 years ago

 1. drink a lot f water.
-2 use clearskin products (moste natural as u can), and if you have some little acnee and redness you can use PROPOLIS. it’s very good and it will help imediately.posted about 2 years ago
+2 use clearskin products (moste natural as u can), and if you have some little acnee and redness you can use PROPOLIS. it’s very good and it will help imediately.posted almost 3 years ago

 I use bioderma and a cotton pad to take off my makeup.
 I’ve taken out nearly all of my other beauty products from my regime and now just use olive oil on my skin!
 When I get a spot I put on Origins super spot remover which works like a charm!